Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Introduction

-To tackle these critical challenges, we first formulate the problem of goal-conditioned GFlowNets (GC-GFlowNets) as learning a unified forward policy to reach any desired goals.
-Then, we propose a novel approach, Retrospective Backward Synthesis (RBS), which is a simple yet effective method for efficiently training GC-GFlowNets.
-Concretely, the insight of RBS is sourced from the data perspective, augmenting the training data with high \textbf{quality} and \textbf{diversity}.
-It not only transforms a sequence of actions with a negative reward into successful experiences with a positive reward, thus increasing the \textit{quality} of training experiences, but also generates a totally novel trajectory to increase the \textit{diversity} of data.
-We conduct a comprehensive evaluation of our method across various tasks from different benchmarks, where a binary bonus is given only if the agent reaches the desired goal.
-In comparison with a thorough set of baselines, our method largely improves sample efficiency during training and boosts the generalization ability of GFlowNets.
-To conclude, our contributions are three-fold: \begin{itemize}[leftmargin=*] \item We first formulate the problem of goal-conditioned GFlowNet as training universal forward policies, which take as input not only the current state but also an outcome state (goal) to achieve. \item We present a novel method named Retrospective Backward Synthesis, which imagines a new trajectory from a terminal state (goal), enhancing the quality and diversity of the training data. \item We successfully showcase the effectiveness of our method through extensive experiments.
-In the bit sequence generation task, our method achieves about a 100\% success rate while all of the baselines completely fail.
+To tackle these challenges, we propose a novel approach called \textbf{R}etrospective \textbf{B}ackward \textbf{S}ynthesis (RBS), a simple yet effective method for efficiently training GC-GFlowNets that learns a unified forward policy capable of reaching any desired goals.
+Different from existing approaches inspired by GCRL literature~\citep{pan2023pretraining,roy2023goal}, RBS augments the forward trajectories collected by the forward policies with synthesized backward trajectories by looking backward, guided by the inherent backward policies.
+It is noteworthy that the synthesized backward trajectories represent successful experiences as they consistently reach the desired goals.
+The key insight of RBS lies in its data-driven approach, which enriches the training data with high \textbf{\textit{quality}} and \textbf{\textit{diversity}}.
+It not only transforms sequences of actions with failure rewards into successful experiences with meaningful rewards, thereby increasing the \textit{quality} of training experiences, but also generates entirely novel trajectories to increase the \textit{diversity} of data.
+Nevertheless, it is still challenging to scale it up to more complex and long-horizon problems, where GC-GFlowNets are prone to instabilities and mode collapse.
+We hypothesize this is due to ineffective reward gradient propagation caused by severe credit assignment issues, which results in poor utilization of valuable learning signals.
+To address these issues, we propose to intensify reward signals in the training objective to strengthen gradient backpropagation and regularize the backward policies to enhance the diversity of synthesized backward trajectories.
+We conduct a comprehensive evaluation of our method across various tasks from different benchmarks, where a binary bonus is awarded only if the agent reaches the desired goal.
+In comparison with a thorough set of baselines, our method largely improves sample efficiency during training and enhances the generalizability of GC-GFlowNets.
+Our contributions are three-fold: \begin{itemize}[leftmargin=*] \item We present a novel method named Retrospective Backward Synthesis, which imagines a new trajectory from a desired goal, enhancing the quality and diversity of the training data. \item We introduce effective techniques, e.g., reward intensification and backward policy regularization, to stabilize and improve the training process. \item We showcase the effectiveness of our method through extensive experiments.
+A noteworthy result is that our method achieves about a 100\% success rate in large-scale sequence generation tasks while all of the baselines completely fail.
 The results serve as a testament to its capability and underscore its potential for further GC-GFlowNets research. \end{itemize}